Remix I: Making Ourselves Fruitful

 Introduction to the Remix Series

-We're taking a brief pause from our study in Luke to refresh our minds with other portions of Scripture, particularly 2 Peter 1.
-This series, titled Remix, is about rearranging and adding the right things into our lives—and even into our church—to maximize fruitfulness.
+We're taking a brief pause from our study in the Gospel of Luke to refresh our minds with other portions of Scripture.
+This series, titled Remix, draws from 2 Peter 1.
 A remix is a variant of an original by rearranging or adding to it, or simply mixing again.
-Spiritually, we want to mix godly things into our lives that promote sanctification and growth, keeping us from being unfruitful, as 2 Peter describes.
+Spiritually, we want to remix the right things into our lives—godly qualities that aid our sanctification—and remix out hindrances that keep us unfruitful.

 The Foundation: What God Has Already Provided